Trigeminal Neuralgia

 CAUSE

-In trigeminal neuralgia is caused by the disruption of the trigeminal nerve’s function.
-Trigeminal neuralgia can also occur as a result of aging.
-It can also be related to multiple sclerosis or rarely by a tumor compressing the trigeminal nerve.
+Trigeminal neuralgia is caused by irritation of the trigeminal nerve most commonly by compression from a normal blood vessel of the brain.
+It can also be related to multiple sclerosis or rarely a tumor compressing the trigeminal nerve.

 Trigeminal Neuralgia-symptoms